--Inject deeply into a large muscle mass (e.g., anterolateral thigh or deltoid ).
+-Inject deeply into a large muscle mass (e.g., anterolateral thigh or deltoid [children and adolescents only]).
 Some experts recommend administration into the deltoid because the time to onset is typically more rapid than with administration into the quadriceps.

 There have been rare reports of acute rhabdomyolysis with hyperkalemia followed by ventricular dysrhythmias, cardiac arrest, and death after the administration of succinylcholine to apparently healthy pediatric patients who were subsequently found to have undiagnosed skeletal muscle myopathy, most frequently Duchenne's muscular dystrophy.
 This syndrome often presents as peaked T-waves and sudden cardiac arrest within minutes after the administration of succinylcholine in healthy appearing pediatric patients (usually, but not exclusively, males, and most frequently 8 years or younger).
 There have also been reports in adolescents.
 Therefore, when a healthy appearing infant or child develops cardiac arrest soon after administration of succinylcholine, not felt to be due to inadequate ventilation, oxygenation, or anesthetic overdose, institute immediate treatment for hyperkalemia, including intravenous calcium, bicarbonate, glucose with insulin, and hyperventilation.
 Due to the abrupt onset of this syndrome, routine resuscitative measures are likely to be unsuccessful.
 However, extraordinary and prolonged resuscitative efforts have resulted in successful resuscitation in some reported cases.
 Arrhythmias as well as rhabdomyolysis with possible acute renal failure (unspecified) associated with myoglobinuria have been reported with succinylcholine use.